-It should be noted that cut scores will not change unless the tests themselves change.
-Details of the processes used to set scale score ranges are included in the Technical Reports, available on the NDE-Assessment website for each subject area.

-b.
-Release of NeSA Results in 2013
+It should be noted that the scale scores for performance levels will not change unless the tests themselves change.
+Details of the processes used to set scale score ranges are included in the Technical Reports, available on the NDE-Assessment website for each subject area b.
+Release of NeSA Results in 2014 c.
+The State Testing Environment and the Instructional Environment

-Through DRC's eDirect system, districts received NeSA-Reading, NeSA-Mathematics, and NeSA-Science results in July 2013.
-The NeSA-AAR, NeSA-AAM and NeSA-AAS alternate assessment results were also available in July through the eDirect system.
+Through DRC's eDirect system, districts received NeSA-Reading, NeSA-Mathematics, NeSA-Science, NeSA-Alternate Assessment Reading, NeSA-Alternate Assessment Math and NeSA-Alternate Assessment Science results in July 2014.